EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 \BeginKnitrBlock{rmdnote}<div class="rmdnote">Character level CNNs have also proven successful in some contexts.
 They have been explored by @Zhang2015 and work quite well on some shorter texts such as headlines and tweets [@Vosoughi2016].</div>\EndKnitrBlock{rmdnote}

-We need to remind ourselves that these models don't contain any linguistic knowledge at all; they only "learn" the morphological patterns of sequences of characters (Section \@ref(morphology)) in the training set.
+We need to remind ourselves that these models don't contain any linguistic knowledge at all; they only "learn" the morphological\index{morphology} patterns of sequences of characters (Section \@ref(morphology)) in the training set.
 This does not make the models useless, but it should set our expectations about what any given model is capable of.

 Since we are using a completely different preprocessing approach, we need to specify a new feature engineering recipe.